Moving to Virginia Driver’s License – FAQ

 Any person operating a motor vehicle in the State of Virginia must have a valid license to do so.
 A driver’s license is a privilege obtained only after passing certain tests.
 To keep this privilege, a driver must obey traffic laws.
-Speeding, drunk driving, reckless driving and other infractions could lead to the suspension or revocation of a driver’s license.
+Speeding, drunk driving, reckless driving, and other infractions could lead to the suspension or revocation of a driver’s license.

-Driving With a Suspended or Revoked License
+Driving with a Suspended or Revoked License in Virginia

 Repeated traffic infractions can lead to the loss of the driving privilege through license suspension or revocation by the court and/or Department of Motor Vehicles (DMV).

 A suspended license means the driver cannot drive for a temporary time.
 The driver must wait until the end of the period and pay the required fee for driver’s license reinstatement.
 Only then may the driver return to the road.
-Suspensions can arise from reckless driving, aggressive driving and refusing to take a breathalyzer test.
+Suspensions can arise from reckless driving, aggressive driving, and refusing to take a breathalyzer test.

 A revoked driver’s license means the driver has permanently lost his or her driving privileges.
 It is the termination of the driving privilege.
 The only time someone with a revoked license may operate a motor vehicle is if he or she reapplies for a new driver’s license after the revocation period.

-The driver will have to pass all the necessary driving tests again, including road skills, knowledge and vision exams.
+The driver will have to pass all the necessary driving tests again, including road skills, knowledge exams, and vision exams.
 License suspensions and revocations can arise from offenses such as driving under the influence, lying to the DMV, causing a hit-and-run accident, eluding the police, and vehicular manslaughter.

-Driving With an Expired License
+Driving with an Expired License